 I felt very comforted and overjoyed to think about how safe Ava is and how much good she is doing.
 These pictures may seem a little light-hearted, and they are.
 We had lots of fun, and wanted to capture the happiness we felt.

+So this is us trying to get Ava's flowers and name placard in the picture.
 It took a few tries before we got it just right.
 I love looking at these pictures because Ava was always wearing flowers, especially daisies, on her head.

 The barn and shed that you can see behind me in the background are on my mom and dad's property.
 I love that she looks right down on our house, and that she is always by family, even when Wade and I aren't in Morgan.